composer/windows-setup/src/ReadMe.txt

 To compile a release version, you must create a file named "release.iss" in the same directory and run it.
 It must contain:

+    #define Release
     #define SetupVersion "3.0" // set the version
-    #define Release
     #define SignTool "mysigntool"  // the name of IDE sign tool
+    #define SignCmd "path-to-sign.exe params"  // the command line to call the sign tool.
+The filename will be appended
     #include "composer.iss"

-Or you can use the the command-line compiler (see Inno Setup Help).
-For example:
-    iscc /d"SetupVersion=3.0" /d"Release" /d"SignTool=mysigntool" /Smysigntool="..." "path\to\composer.iss"